anavarre/d9/README.md

 ## Useful info

-The site is accessible at https://drupal9.lndo.site and the credentials you need are admin/admin.
+The site is accessible at https://drupal9.lndo.site and the credentials you need are `admin`/`admin`.

 Your browser will warn of an untrusted SSL certificate.
-This is normal and expected.
-Just approve an exception.
+This is normal and expected (there's no certificate validation locally).
+Just approve the exception.